Restaurant in Emmerich, Germany

 What to Expect

 Thomas Siemes cooks international cuisine with a clear Mediterranean pull and a commitment to seasonal sourcing.
 The Michelin Plate — awarded in 2025 — is a signal of consistent quality, not a trophy for one experimental dish.
 The food here earns it through execution: the kind of cooking where technique is visible but not showy.
-Pan-fried turbot fillet with spinach and truffle ravioli, cited directly in the Michelin notes, is the clearest example of what the kitchen does well: clean flavours, solid classical groundwork, and Mediterranean ingredients handled with care.
+Pan-fried turbot fillet with spinach and truffle ravioli, cited directly in the Michelin notes, is the clearest example of what the kitchen does well: clean flavours, solid classical groundwork, Mediterranean ingredients handled with care.

 If you've already visited once and defaulted to the à la carte menu, the set menu is the smarter choice on a return.
 It shows more range and gives the kitchen room to demonstrate the seasonal thinking that defines the cooking here.
-The two options coexist without tension , you won't feel pressured toward either , but regulars who want to see the full picture should commit to the set.
+The two options coexist without tension, you won't feel pressured toward either, but regulars who want to see the full picture should commit to the set.

 On the Wine Program

 The database does not include a wine list for Zu den drei Linden - Lindenblüte, so specific bottle recommendations aren't possible here.
 What the food profile suggests, though, is that a well-chosen German-leaning wine list would sit naturally alongside the Mediterranean and regional influences on the plate.
-Seasonal international cooking at this price tier typically works leading with a list that moves between Rhineland whites and approachable European reds.
-When you book, it's worth asking what the kitchen recommends by the glass with the set menu , in restaurants run this closely by the owners, that guidance is usually reliable and reflects how the food is actually being cooked that week.
+Seasonal international cooking at this price tier typically works well with a list that moves between Rhineland whites and approachable European reds.
+When you book, it's worth asking what the kitchen recommends by the glass with the set menu, in restaurants run this closely by the owners, that guidance is usually reliable and reflects how the food is actually being cooked that week.

 Who This Is For